1rens1/MrFish/README.md

 ## User Warning

-**Please do not use this other than spamming discord phishing links.
+**Please do not use this other for it's purpose.<br/>
-We accept no responsibility to any person consequences of using this script.**
+We accept no responsibility to any person consequences of using MrFish.**

 ## License